ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/personal logs/Yatharth/log.md

 </table>

 ### Weekly Goal Review
- I mainly got the instructor assignment creation form to work with the database, where the instructor is exclusively creating assignments for a class and is being handled by the backend to add the information safely
-- Instructor peer review form is created and data is stored and retrievable from the database.
-- Instructor can create a dynamic rubric with grading criteria and input a grade, this is stored in the database
-- testing framework tested to work, has some issues but runs on few of our PCs so testing can be handled.
+This week, the focus was primarily on developing the Peer Review Creation form.
+The objective was to save the base template and the instructor-created rubric to the database.
+This step enables the commencement of form creation, incorporating the instructor's updated rubric.
+Additionally, with the assistance of Brenden and Eric, I successfully merged three features into development: the course creation, my assignment creation, and Tithi's assignment creation.
+Lastly, I have been working on optimizing the software by eliminating duplicate or coupled functions in favor of more generalized functions, again with Brenden's help.

 ### Next Cycle Goals
-  * Need to get this to work for students so will work on that
+  * All my feature tests need to be written and tested
   * The randomizer and the anonymous system need to be created and worked on
   * A Peer Group evaluation system needs to be made

 # Week 6 Summary
 ## Wednesday (6/26/2024)